NaturalHistoryMuseum/ckanext-attribution/README.md

 # Testing

-There is a Docker compose configuration available in this repository to make it easy to run tests.
+There is a Docker compose configuration available in this repository to make it easier to run tests.

 To run the tests against ckan 2.9.x on Python3:

 1. Build the required images
 ```bash
 docker-compose build
 ```

 2. Then run the tests.
    The root of the repository is mounted into the ckan container as a volume by the Docker compose configuration, so you should only need to rebuild the ckan image if you change the extension's dependencies.
 ```bash
 docker-compose run ckan
 ```

-The ckan image uses the Dockerfile in the `docker/` folder which is based on `openknowledge/ckan-dev:2.9-py2`.
+The ckan image uses the Dockerfile in the `docker/` folder.